davidgasquez/handbook/Writing.md

 	- **Add rhythm**.
 Vary the sentence length to break the monotony.
 - Use the active voice.
 - Write in a conversational tone.
 Think about readers when writing.
 - [Divide things into small chunks and if you have multiple points in a text, number them to make replies easier](https://slatestarcodex.com/2016/02/20/writing-advice/).
 List the points you want to make in a logical order.
 This allows you to remove the clutter and avoid confusion.
-A standard structure is to:
+Use the [Minto Pyramid](https://scqa.lifeitself.org/) or another standard structure like this one:
 	- Define a clear thesis.
 State the main point before you give the reasoning that leads to it.
 	- Support your thesis with arguments.